 Levittown is a larger medium-sized town located in the state of Pennsylvania.
 With a population of 52,619 people and 14 constituent neighborhoods, Levittown is the tenth largest community in Pennsylvania.

 Levittown real estate is some of the most expensive in Pennsylvania, although Levittown house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Levittown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Levittown is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Levittown who work in office and administrative support (17.77%), sales jobs (13.39%), and management occupations (6.31%).
+Overall, Levittown is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Levittown who work in office and administrative support (14.20%), sales jobs (12.09%), and management occupations (7.17%).

+Levittown is a somewhat ethnically-diverse town.
 The people who call Levittown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Levittown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Levittown include German, Italian, English, and Polish.
+Important ancestries of people in Levittown include Irish, German, Italian, English, and Polish.

 The most common language spoken in Levittown is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and French.